coreruleset/documentation/README.md

 # CRS Documentation Repository

-This repository contains the documentation for the OWASP CRS.
+This repository contains the documentation for OWASP CRS.

 ## For users of the CRS